IITDhHANS/haptic_ws/README.md

+## Demonstration

+The video of the bi-manual rehabilitation task that was performed at our Lab is available [here](https://drive.google.com/file/d/1-LyKFd3FtbXIei6z_SiwLqro4fwmLbXC/view?usp=sharing):

+(Experiment without robot assistance(0:1.23) Assist-as-needed rehabilitation(1.23:2.28) )

 ### About
 Haptic workspace provides a platform for simulating your physical systems.
 Workspace has integrated two haptic devices, which can be used for controlling the objects in the workspace.